 Dental hygienists play a fundamental role in the dental team, working alongside dentists to provide comprehensive oral healthcare.
 We’ve observed that many people aren’t fully aware of the extensive range of services these professionals provide beyond routine cleanings.

 A dental hygienist’s role encompasses preventive care, patient education, and the detection of early signs of oral health issues.
 They are highly trained professionals who focus on preventing tooth decay and gum disease before they become serious problems.
+A dentist Hackney often works closely with hygienists to create tailored prevention plans for long-term oral health.

 Core Responsibilities of Dental Hygienists